ChrisBuilds/terminaltexteffects/docs/changeblog.md

 effects that have to be killed when run as an application.

 [ColorShiftConfig](./effects/colorshift.md#terminaltexteffects.effects.effect_colorshift.ColorShiftConfig)
-`skip-final-gradient` will cause the effect to end at when the last gradient cycle concludes.
+`skip-final-gradient` will cause the effect to end when the last gradient cycle concludes.
 Otherwise, the `final_gradient_`* configuration will be used to transition to a final state.

 ### OutputArea is now Canvas